gabdzo/backstage-microservice-template/docs/adrs/0004-kubernetes-deployment.md

+---
+parent: Architectural Decisions
+nav_order: 4
+---
-# 4. Kubernetes Deployment Strategy
+# Use Kubernetes for Deployment

-* Status: accepted
-* Deciders: Platform Engineering Team, DevOps Team
-* Date: 2024-03-20
-* Technical Story: Need for a scalable and manageable deployment strategy

 ## Context and Problem Statement

 How should we deploy and manage our Backstage instance in production?
-We need a solution that provides scalability, reliability, and ease of management.
+How can we ensure scalability, reliability, and ease of management?

-## Decision Drivers

-* Scalability requirements
-* Operational complexity
-* Resource utilization
-* Monitoring capabilities
-* Deployment automation
-* High availability needs

 ## Considered Options